Peoplecanfly1/Food-e-shop/README.md

 - Custom events to connect different module of app.

 [DEMONSTRATION](https://peoplecanfly1.github.io/food-e-shop/)  - to open this project please use Google Chrome.
-Transcompiller is not used to prevent code modification.
+Transcompiller is not used